Fossil-free ski resort

 - 1 wheel loader (Volvo L25 Electric from Volvo CE)

-Charging is done via a brand new Power Unit battery, PU500, which is a Battery Energy Storage System (BESS) provided by Volvo Energy and Volvo CE.
-The service provider for Volvo's products is Swecon Anläggningsmaskiner AB.
+Charging is provided via a Power Unit battery (PU500), a Battery Energy Storage System (BESS), supplied by Volvo Energy and Volvo CE.
+Service provider for Volvo’s products is Swecon Anläggningsmaskiner AB.